mike99mac/minimy-mike99mac/README.md

     ...
     ```

-- From that window, install the ``openssh-server`` package, with the following command.
+- Install the ``openssh-server`` package, with the following command.
 You will be prompted for your password.

     **``$ sudo apt-get install -y openssh-server ``**